Annual Flu Shot Clinic

 Responding to record business growth in the area and demand for high quality dental care, Willamette Dental Group has opened a new office in Kent (new office address: 510 Washington Ave North).
 This state-of-the-art office replaces a previous location, also located in Kent.
 The new office includes 6,000 square feet of space, 16 dental operatory and exam rooms and new dental equipment.
 Visit Willamette Dental to see a full listing of provider locations.

 Individual Medical Coverage - When is it the Right Choice?

 Albers & Company is our benefits broker.
 Albers & Company has partnered with Bob May, a local independent agent specializing in Individual Medical and Medicare products, to give you peace of mind through times of transition.
-Bob has over 30 years experience in the health insurance industry and is committed to finding the best coverage for you and your family’s needs.
-Please contact Bob May today for more information on your Individual or Medicare insurance needs:
+Bob has over 30 years of experience in the health insurance industry and is committed to finding the best coverage for you and your family’s needs.
+Please contact Bob May for more information on your Individual or Medicare insurance needs:

 Bob May | email@example.com

 Human Resources offers Personal and Professional Development Opportunities each spring for all employees.
 A wide variety of free workshops, presentations, and demonstrations are provided.
 If you and/or your department are interested in presenting a workshop as part of the Personal and Professional Development Opportunities in Spring 2018, please let us know.

 Human Resources will welcome workshop proposals through November 1.
 To submit your proposal, please email a one-paragraph description of your workshop, including the name(s) of the presenter(s), to Laura Silcox at firstname.lastname@example.org.